MicrosoftLearning/mslearn-postgresql/Instructions/Labs/11-explore-azure-ai-extension.md

 ## Install and configure the `azure_ai` extension

 Before using the `azure_ai` extension, you must install it into your database and configure it to connect to your Azure AI Services resources.
 The `azure_ai` extension allows you to integrate the Azure OpenAI and Azure AI Language services into your database.
-To enable the extension in your database, follow the steps below:
+To enable the extension in your database, follow these steps:

-1. You should first verify that the `azure_ai` extension was successfully added to your server's _allowlist_ by the bicep script you ran when setting up the exercise environment by executing the following command at the `psql` command prompt:
+1. Execute the following command at the `psql` prompt to verify that the `azure_ai` and the `vector` extensions were successfully added to your server's _allowlist_ by the Bicep deployment script you ran when setting up your environment:

     ```sql
     SHOW azure.extensions;
     ```

-    In the output, you will see the list of extensions on the server's _allowlist_.
-The output should include `azure_ai` and will look like the following:
+    The output shows the list of extensions on the server's _allowlist_.
+If everything was correctly installed, your output must include `azure_ai` and `vector`, like this:

     ```sql
      azure.extensions